-Work overload is a common problem in most workplaces.
-But it’s not just about working long hours.
+Work overload is a common problem in many workplaces.
+It’s not necessarily just about working long hours.
 Work overload can also mean having too many items in your task list, that you simply never finish.

 So how do you know whether work overload is a problem for you and your team?
 If you look for the right signs, it’s usually not hard to tell.

 This is usually because there are many competing priorities and people aren’t quite sure what to focus on.
-It also occurs because people feel upset and feel that they are letting others down.
+It also occurs because people feel upset because they are letting others down.

-People may also give up and stop caring.
+Team members may also give up and stop caring.
 They feel like they can’t succeed, so why should they bother even trying?

 Take note of people complaining, looking stressed, being frustrated or overwhelmed.
 These are telltale signs of work overload.

 Learn More: Is Your Team Struggling?
 Understand Workplace Stress to Lead Better.